-Nick left Royal Dutch Shell in 2009 after 32 years, in which he worked in many countries, mainly in finance roles but also in general management and HR.
-From 2000 he was Vice President, Group Risk Management and Insurance.
-He is now acting as a consultant; on risk management for industrial companies and on finance for smaller oil and gas companies.
-He is a trustee director of Mental Health Matters, a charity.
+Nick worked for Royal Dutch Shell for 32 years in many countries; mainly in finance, including periods as CFO of major businesses, but also in general management and HR.
+For his last 8 years with Shell he was Vice President, Group Risk Management and Insurance.
+He is now acting as a consultant on risk management for industrial companies.
+He is a trustee director of Mental Health Matters, a charity, and a governor of the University of Northampton.
 Nick has a degree in engineering and economics and is a chartered accountant.
-Nick chairs the audit committee.
+He chairs the audit committee.